kennethchu-statcan/covid19/004-diagnostics/README.md

 could be used as the primary data source for modelling the effects on physical distancing measures on COVID-19 transmissibility:

-*  Government of Canada Infobase:
+*  Public Health Infobase, Public Health Agency of Canada:

     https://health-infobase.canada.ca/src/data/covidLive/covid19.csv